mhocSNHU/mhocSNHU.github.io/chess/README.md

 Preface:

-This document will break down the primary additions made to the chess application during the enchancement process.
-As the majority of the changes are visual, there will be no list of commands assossiated with this enchancement.
+This document will break down the primary additions made to the chess application during the enhancement process.
+As the majority of the application functionality takes place in a UI, there will be no list of commands associated with this enhancement.

 The Application:

 The initial application made use of a base Chess Model class to interact with a UI to simulate a chess game between two players.
 The initial version of the game lacked some of the features that a user may want in a simple chess app, such as AI and basic statistics about the current state of the game (turn/move history).
-This project moved to ammmnd that by adding these features.
+This project moved to amend that by adding these features.

 ![Database Tablevs](/assets/images/ChessMainPanel.png)